 Access to wildlife viewing can actually increase the value of property and improve our quality of life.
 No matter how much or how little time you have, there is something everyone can do to make sure our City is a safe and healthy place for the animals who live here.
 Following a few simple tips to Green Your Routine will ensure that the water, soil, air and plants provide what animals need.
 It's good for them and good for us!

 Animals need four things to thrive: food, water, shelter and a place to raise their young.
 Conscious protection or development of spaces that provide these things is important.
-We encourage our neighbors to participate in the National Wildlife Federation (NWF) Certified Wildlife Habitat program, and our City is in the process of becoming a Certified Community Wildlife Habitat™ (CCWH).
-This page teaches you how to have your property designated.
+We encourage our neighbors to participate in the National Wildlife Federation (NWF) Certified Wildlife Habitat program.
+Learn how to certify your property and why its important especially as our City recently completed the 2019 recertification process to maintain it's Certified Community Wildlife Habitat™ (CCWH) designation.

 While most of our wild neighbors will stay at a safe distance, at some time you may find yourself face to face with a creature who can use your assistance.
 Follow these guidelines for watching over the animal and for contacting local providers who can rescue them and return them to the wild.